WLAN-Pi/wlanpi-documentation/docs/get_involved_bugs.md

 If you're a WLAN Pi user and you think you spot a bug that we need to know about, please drop us a bug report.

-The best method for doing this is to visit the WLAN Pi GitHub site and submit a bug report.
+The best method for doing this is to visit the WLAN Pi GitHub site and submit a bug report (note that this will require you to create a (free) GitHub account).
 If you visit the following page, you will be able to open a new issue:

 https://github.com/WLAN-Pi/wlanpi/issues